Blazo–Leavitt House: Description and history

 Robert Tibbetts Blazo had begun his career as a schoolmaster.
 One of his pupils was fifteen-year-old Mary Freeman of Sandwich, New Hampshire, who would become his bride eight years later.
 Before the marriage Robert Blazo practiced law for a time in Moultonborough, New Hampshire, but eventually the couple settled in Parsonsfield where Blazo practiced law, and was for many decades Justice of the Peace and Post Master.
 The couple had four children: Susan, Daniel, Charles and Emily.
 Descendants of Daniel still reside in the Daniel Blazo house directly across from the Blazo–Leavitt house at Blazo's Corner.

 All four Blazo children attended Parsonsfield Seminary, to which their father had conveyed the land and helped establish.
-Here Susan Blazo met John Greenfield Leavitt, a fellow student from Buckfield, Maine, who had come to Parsonfield to prepare for Waterville College (today's Colby College).
+Here Susan Blazo met John Greenleaf Leavitt, a fellow student from Buckfield, Maine, who had come to Parsonfield to prepare for Waterville College (today's Colby College).
 The couple married, and moved into the Blazo house with her parents; they had one child, Robert Greenleaf Leavitt.
 Emily Blazo married Howard Hiram Browne, and they too took up residence in the house; they had one child, Maude Browne, who later became a portrait artist.

 Because Maude Browne was unable to have children, eventually ownership of the house came to the Leavitts and to their son Robert Greenleaf Leavitt, a well-known Harvard-educated botanist and educator.
 After Robert G. Leavitt's death in 1942, Robert's wife Ida and their children, and grandchildren, and great grandchildren, continued living in it every summer.
 Robert Greenleaf Leavitt's daughter, Constance Leavitt Hanson, with great regret, sold the house in 1973.

 The Blazo and Leavitt family have been associated with Parsonsfield Seminary, which is located directly across the road from the house.
 Robert Tibbetts Blazo, second owner of the Blazo–Leavitt House, conveyed land on which Seminary was built and helped found the Seminary.

 The Blazo–Leavitt house faces south, and its western side faces Green Mountain, an isolated mountain in Effingham, New Hampshire and part of the foothills of the White Mountains.
 Nearby is the Leavitt Plantation Forest (connected with another branch of the Leavitt family), an 8603 acre tract that is the largest contiguous block of forest land south of Sebago Lake.
 Leavitt Plantation Forest covers 20 percent of Parsonsfield's land.
 With the support of The Nature Conservancy, the State of Maine has purchased a permanent conservation easement to ensure sustainable forest practices and public pedestrian access for recreation.
 The easement also prohibits development activity on the property.
 The land remains as working commercial forest.